The Rest Of The Baldwin Family Has Weighed In On Hilaria Baldwin Drama

-Just when you thought the saga of Hilaria Baldwin’s cultural heritage might be coming to a close, other members of her famous family are speaking up in defence of the author.
+Just when you thought the saga of Hilaria Baldwin’s cultural heritage might be coming to a close, other members of her famous family are speaking up in defense of the author.

 For the past two weeks, the internet has been dissecting the details of Hilaria’s past to see when and where she may have picked up her noticeable Spanish accent.
 The digital discourse initially began when one internet sleuth shared a thread of discrepancies in Hilaria’s history, highlighting instances where the lifestyle influencer wasn’t exactly the most forthcoming or consistent about her background (not correcting outlets that identified her as a Spaniard and changing her birth name, among other things).
 In conversation with The New York Times, Hilaria attempted to clarify her roots after she went viral, but the interview didn’t really clear anything up.
 In fact, it might have made things worse.